 “As for the heavens, the heavens are God’s; but the earth He entrusted to man.”
 (115:16)

 The earth is entrusted to our care.
-This indicates that there is an intrinsic value in using our talents and knowledge to develop the material world.
+This suggests that there is an intrinsic value in using our talents to cultivate and develop the physical world.

 Which approach is correct?

 The Sages took note of the contradiction between these two verses.
 They provided an elegant resolution, explaining that each verse refers to a different situation: